ykk4ga/FlowTiers/README.md

 - Java 21+

 ## How to install
-1. Download the latest release from the [modrinth page](https://modrinth.com/mod/flowtiers/versions)
+1. Download the latest release from the [modrinth page](https://modrinth.com/mod/flowtiers/versions) or the [releases page](https://github.com/ykk4ga/FlowTiers/releases)
 2. Place the `.jar` file in your `.minecraft/mods` folder (Alternatively in your Launcher's mods location)
 3. Launch Minecraft with Fabric